BrianInGermany/mainandwine/index.md

 ## [**Join on Facebook**](https://www.facebook.com/groups/offenbachenglishspeakers)
 ## [**Join on Telegram**](https://t.me/mainandwine)
-- Please note you must do a Captcha on Telegram to prove you're human.
 - We use Telegram for group-functionality and data-protection reasons.
   - We are not crazies. :D